Sl3dge78/gb_emu/README.md

 - Down : Down Arrow
 - Left : Left Arrow
 - Right : Right Arrow
+- Space : Pause/Resume execution

+### Other
+- Press F5 to toggle debug mode
+- N/F7 : Run to next intruction
+- Space/F9 : Toggle execution
+- Click on a line in the disassembly to set a breakpoint or edit bp.txt next to the .exe and add your addresses

 # Roadmap
 ### Blargg's Tests Progress